This article has been updated for 2020.

 There is no better time for a vacation with your group of friends or family than the summer or fall time.
 As you start to plan your late summer getaways, there are many things to consider.
-For instance, if you are using some of your hollowed vacation days to head out on the open road to see the sights, there are a couple of things you might want to attend to before hand.
+For instance, if you are using some of your vacation days to head out on the open road to see the sights, there are a couple of things you might want to attend to before hand.
 While there are few things more fun than a classic road trip, it is important to take the proper precautions to ensure your vehicle is ready to hit the road.

 Be sure that each tire, including your spare, is at the exact tire pressure your manufacturer specifies.
-The correct PSI can typically found in your handbook and often on the inside of the driver side door (where you might find the VIN number).
+The correct PSI can typically found in your owner’s manual and often on the inside of the driver’s side door (where you might find the VIN number).
 In addition to the tire pressure, be sure the tread on every tire is not getting low and, if it is, replace it with a new tire.
-And speaking of replacing tires, double check that you have everything you need to change a tire on the road (jack, lug wrench, and lug nut key if needed).
+Speaking of replacing tires, double check that you have everything you need to change a tire on the road (jack, lug wrench, and lug nut key if needed).

-If you are nearing that manufacturer recommended 3,000 mile point for your engine oil change, you will want to take care of that before you start your long drive.
+If you are nearing that manufacturer recommended 3,000 mile point for your engine oil change, you will want to get an oil change before you start your long drive.
 In addition to the engine oil, both your transmission and axle have their own sets of fluids that keep them running properly.

 These different oils and fluids keep your engine cool as it runs.
 This is especially important for taking a long drive.
 Check your owner’s manual for your vehicle’s specific fluid change intervals, or consult your local mechanic to check on your engine for you.